AlexOBarnes/Advent-of-Code/README.md

 ## How to Run

-1. Ensure you have Python 3 installed.
+1. Ensure you have Python installed.
-2. Place the relevant input file (e.g., `day1.txt`) in the `input/` directory.
+2. Either navigate to the folder of the year of the problem or include it in the run command.
+3. Ensure the day's data is present in the input folder, following the naming convention.
-3. Run the script for the desired day:
+4. Run the script for the desired day:

    ```sh
    python day1.py
    ```

+## Note
+Dependencies will be added as they are used and will be available to sync using uv.

 ## Additions

 I plan to add a client for reading each day's data in automatically, to streamline the process of fetching and preparing puzzle inputs.